VCF Automation Blog

 vcf automation python example which uses a shared object

 After we have executed the action, we see the correct and expected results.
 For addition 10 plus 1 equals 11, for subtraction 10 minus 1 equals 9 and the hello world message.
+We get the same result with the Rust Shared Object, but here with a different response for Hello.

 Conclusion